Lingkai Kong's website

 Welcome to Lingkai Kong (孔令恺)’s homepage!
 I am a postdoctoral fellow at Harvard, advised by Prof. Milind Tambe.
 I obtained my Ph.D. in Computational Science and Engineering from Georgia Institute of Technology, advised by Prof. Chao Zhang.

-My goal is to create generative AI methods that can turn complex, uncertain data into reliable and actionable decisions at scale.
 Below are some example papers that focus on the technical aspects of this work:

 - Robust Optimization with Diffusion Models for Green Security, UAI’25